Stackclash/5e-vault/z_Templates/World Building/Region.md

 **[[Places of Interest|Add New Place of Interest]]**
 > ```dataview
 >  TABLE WITHOUT ID file.name AS "Name", file.frontmatter.pronounced as "Pronounced"
 >  FROM "4.
-World Almanac/Eldoria/Places of Interest" OR "4.
-World Almanac/Eldoria/Settlements"
+World Almanac/Places of Interest" OR "4.
+World Almanac/Settlements"
->  WHERE file.frontmatter.location = this.file.name OR file.frontmatter.region = this.file.name
+>  WHERE file.frontmatter.region_PoI = this.file.name OR file.frontmatter.region = this.file.name
 > ```